bdavez/AI-Memory-Layer/README.md

 # AI MEMORY LAYER FOR A CONTROL PLANE
+Not just an LLM memory engine — but a memory system that:

+> integrates with worker agents

+> injects distilled memory prompts

+> tracks heartbeats

+> exposes a web UI that is part of a mini AI datacenter architecture

 Written in python, then extended out to JavaScript with Flask for a Web Managment Interface.